Spocket Review: A No-BS Look at This Dropshipping Platform

 What Is Spocket?

 Spocket is a B2B dropshipping marketplace that connects ecommerce store owners with suppliers primarily based in the US and Europe.
-Founded in 2017, the platform now gives you access to over 100,000 products across categories like fashion, home goods, beauty, electronics, and accessories.
+Founded recent years, the platform now gives you access to over 100,000 products across categories like fashion, home goods, beauty, electronics, and accessories.

 The core value proposition is simple: faster shipping times.
 While traditional AliExpress dropshipping often means 2-4 week delivery windows (or worse), Spocket claims most of their suppliers can ship within 2-7 days because they have US and EU warehouses.
 Around 80% of Spocket's suppliers are based in the US and EU, which is significantly higher than most competitors.